aaugustin/datedelta/README.rst

 ``datedelta.datedelta`` is ``datetime.timedelta`` for date arithmetic.

-It can add years, months, or days to dates while accounting for oddities of the Gregorian calendar.
-It can also subtract years, months, or days from dates.
+It can add years, months, weeks, or days to dates while accounting for oddities of the Gregorian calendar.
+It can also subtract years, months, weeks, or days from dates.

-Typically, it's useful to compute yearly or monthly subscriptions periods.
+Typically, it's useful to compute yearly, monthly, or weekly subscriptions periods.

 Behavior
 ========